o1-labs/proof-systems/book/src/specs/kimchi.md

 4. Compute the negated public input polynomial as the polynomial that evaluates to $-p_i$ for the first `public_input_size` values of the domain, and $0$ for the rest.
-5. Commit (non-hiding) to the negated public input polynomial. **TODO: seems unecessary**
+5. Commit (non-hiding) to the negated public input polynomial.
-6. Absorb the public polynomial with the Fq-Sponge. **TODO: seems unecessary**
+6. Absorb the commitment to the public polynomial with the Fq-Sponge.
+   Note: unlike the original PLONK protocol, the prover also provides evaluations of the public polynomial to help the verifier circuit.
+   This is why we need to absorb the commitment to the public polynomial at this point.
 7. Commit to the witness columns by creating `COLUMNS` hidding commitments.
    Note: since the witness is in evaluation form, we can use the `commit_evaluation` optimization.